How Smartphones Can Save Live: Business Use Cases

 There are measures a business can take to help prevent injuries, such as installing proper scaffolding, but falls and injuries still happen.
 When they do, companies can leverage smartphone technology to ensure assistance is rapid.

-A smartphone app (like AlertMedia’s lone worker solution) allows workers to notify law enforcement from a locked phone.
+A smartphone app (like AlertMedia’s employee safety monitoring solution) allows workers to notify law enforcement from a locked phone.
 This zero-button solution works on both iOS or Android.
 It allows your people to quickly send a distress signal to AlertMedia’s 24/7 monitoring team, who then immediately dispatches to law enforcement.